navyasrisomu/Rock_Paper_Scissors-Game/README.md

 **Description** :

 Rock paper scissors is a hand game usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
 These shapes are "rock", "paper", and "scissors".
-This Python Program Project is aimed at automating one of the player called as Computerized Player and the taking rock, paper or scissor as an input from the used.
+This Python Program Project is aimed at automating one of the player called as Player 1 and the other as Player 2 taking rock, paper or scissor as an input from the used.

 **Introduction**